nefarius/ViGEm.github.io/docs/projects/DsHidMini/XInput-Mode-Explained.md

 Here's an example of the controller working like an Xbox Controller in a game with no native support for the DualShock 3 (Road Redemption):

 ![Road Redemption Menu Demo](images/J1LeaKZos2.gif){: .glightbox }

+!!! note "Don't expect Sony button overlays"
+    This should be fairly self-explanatory but we repeat it here nonetheless: since the game "sees" only an Xbox One Controller (variant), it will show you the Xbox button layout when navigating, this is expected and can not be altered.